heistp/irtt/README.md

     more information.
 File an Issue if your resident usage (rss/res) is high or you feel that memory consumption is somehow a problem.

+18) Why doesn't the server start on Linux when the kernel parameter `ipv6.disable=1` is set?

+    By default, IRTT tries to listen on both IPv4 and IPv6 addresses, and for safety, the server shuts down if there are failures on any of the listeners for any of the addresses.
+In this case, the server may be started with the `-4` flag.

 ## Changes

 See [CHANGES.md](CHANGES.md).